Telstra outages and service status in Burrier, New South Wales

 Beware of "support numbers" or "recovery" accounts that might be posted below.
 Make sure to report and downvote those comments.
 Avoid posting your personal information.

-Telstra Issues Reports Near Burrier, State of New South Wales
+Telstra Issues Reports Near Burrier, New South Wales

 Latest outage, problems and issue reports in Burrier and nearby locations: